theambidextrousboy/evrythng-java-sdk/README.md

 		mvn install -DskipTests

-You should now find a '.jar' file in the 'target/' directory.
+You should now find a `.jar` file in the `target/` directory.

 ### Using the wrapper in your project

-To use the wrapper, just add the generated '.jar' file located in the 'target/' directory to your Java project.
+To use the wrapper, just add the generated `.jar` file located in the `target/` directory to your Java project.

 # Extending the wrapper with Netbeans 6.8+